filecoin-project/motion-s3-connector/README.md

-# motion-s3-connector
+# Motion S3 Connector

-The Motion S3 Connector is an example of how clients can use existing Amazon S3 client libraries to store and retrieve data with [Motion](https://github.com/filecoin-project/motion), an API layer designed to make it easy for software vendors to integrate Filecoin as a storage layer.
-The connector is a [Zenko CloudServer](https://www.zenko.io/cloudserver/), an Amazon S3 compatible object storage server, with a custom Motion client that translates S3 requests into Motion requests and vice versa.
+The Motion S3 Connector showcases a bridge between the Amazon S3 client libraries and [Motion](https://github.com/filecoin-project/motion).
+By leveraging this connector, users can seamlessly store and fetch data through Motion, an API layer crafted to facilitate Filecoin storage layer integration.
+This connector utilizes a [Zenko CloudServer](https://www.zenko.io/cloudserver/) - an Amazon S3-compatible storage server - and integrates a tailored Motion client.
+This client is responsible for converting S3 requests to Motion requests and vice versa.

-## Zenko CloudServer with Motion Storage Backend
+## Setting Up Zenko CloudServer with Motion Storage Backend

 ### Prerequisites

-* Docker container runtime for running docker-compose.
-We'll be using [Docker](https://docs.docker.com/install/).
+- [Docker](https://docs.docker.com/install/) for deploying via `docker-compose`.
-* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) for interacting with CloudServer.
+- [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) to communicate with the CloudServer.
-* AWS test credentials in the provided `.env` need to be used for authenticating with CloudServer.
-See [AWS CLI Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more information on other ways to use these credentials.
+- AWS test credentials provided in `.env` are required for CloudServer authentication.
+For alternative methods, refer to [AWS CLI Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

-### Start Motion and CloudServer
+### Launching Motion and CloudServer

-Both the Motion API server and CloudServer can be started by running:
+Initiate both the Motion API server and the CloudServer with:

 ```bash
 docker compose up
 ```

-The above command starts the Motion HTTP API exposed on the default listening address http://localhost:40080 and a CloudServer on https://localhost:8000.
+This starts the Motion HTTP API at `http://localhost:40080` and the CloudServer at `https://localhost:8000`.

-### Export AWS Credentials
+### Configuring AWS CLI with Test Credentials

-The AWS CLI needs to be configured with the following AWS test credentials.
-The credentials can be exported by running:
+To set up the AWS CLI with the designated test credentials, execute:

 ```bash
 export AWS_ACCESS_KEY_ID=accessKey1